Methodology | Pew Research Center

 Sample design

 The overall target population for this survey was noninstitutionalized persons ages 18 and older living in the United States.
-It featured a stratified random sample from among ATP members who previously completed Wave 183.
-Non-Hispanic Asian adults and adults ages 18 to 29 were selected with certainty.
+It featured a stratified random sample from the ATP in which Jewish, Muslim and non-Hispanic Asian adults were selected with certainty.
 The remaining panelists were sampled at rates designed to ensure that the share of respondents in each stratum is proportional to its share of the U.S. adult population to the greatest extent possible.
 Respondent weights are adjusted to account for differential probabilities of selection as described in the Weighting section below.

 Questionnaire development and testing